 1. A book with a word of phrase relating to wildness in the title – any interpretation of the word “wild” is acceptable (eg: The Call of the Wild, Angry Aztecs, Crazy for You; An Untamed State)

-At last – Into the Wild, by Erin Hunter.
+the last one I got – Into the Wild, by Erin Hunter.
 Erin is pretty wild, too!

 2. A book with a species of bird (or the word “bird”) in the title: (eg: The Adventures of Robin Hood, The Thorn Birds, Turkey: A Modern History)